MarcoTomasRodriguez/MarcoTomasRodriguez/README.md

 #### Summary

-Software Engineer with more than three years of experience in backend and systems engineering.
+Software Engineer with 3+ of experience in backend and systems engineering.

 #### Experience